Province of BC Advisories & Restrictions

 Swimming has resumed with limited capacity at the Earl Mah Aquatic Centre.
 Masks are now mandatory in all Civic facilities in Prince Rupert.
 To find out more, please visit www.princerupert.ca

-Service to the Prince Rupert airport (YPR) will resume on June 23nd, 2021.
+Service to the Prince Rupert airport (YPR) resumed on June 23nd, 2021.
 To see the airline schedule, please visit www.ypr.ca.

 The Prince & District Chamber of Commerce is providing a continuously updated list of business hours, closures, and service availability in Prince Rupert.
 The City of Prince Rupert, MLA Jennifer’s Rice’s office, and other key community leaders have also developed resources to help locals in Prince Rupert navigate this difficult time.
 You will find these resources linked below.